Jasonzzzz28/Transformer-QA/README.md

 - Transformer Enthusiast: "Which Transformer is stronger: Optimus Prime or Megatron?"

+**Monitoring**
+We use Prometheus and Grafana to monitor system performance, resource utilization, and application metrics.
+[See detailed dashboard configuration here](evaluation_monitor/grafana/dashboard.json).

 **Close the Loop**

 We will gather feedback about the quality of the model's predictions through:

-- User feedback (thumbs up/down) within the front end.

 - Periodic review and annotation of model outputs by human annotators to identify and correct errors, biases, or areas for improvement.
+(This is achieved through label studio.
+[See detailed configuration here](evaluation_monitor/label_studio/))

 **Business Evaluation**